-A laboratory can be defined as a building, room or simply a facility that offers precisely regulated conditions in which technological, scientific research or scientific experiments, and measurement can be carried out.
+A Laboratory can be defined as a building, special room or facility that offers precisely regulated conditions in which technological, scientific research, scientific experiments and measurement can be carried out.
 Laboratory services are implemented in a variety of settings such as in a physician's office, hospitals, clinics and regional or national referral centers.

-Scientific laboratories can be used as a room for both research and learning spaces in various schools and universities, industry, government, or even in military facilities, and even on top ships and spacecraft.
+Scientific Laboratories can be used as a room for both research, experiment and learning spaces in various schools and universities, industry, government, or even in military facilities and even on top ships and spacecraft.

 1. Laboratory Safety